straup/flickrapi-js/README.md

 flickrapi-js
 --

 A Javascript library for talking to the Flickr API.
-It is currently incomplete and only works for uploading files, and only then does it work in Firefox and Opera.

-Uploads in Webkit related browsers should be possible but I've not gotten around to working out the details yet.
+Uploads in Webkit related browsers should be possible (but isn't unless you count uploading empty images as technically "working") and I've not gotten around to working out the details yet.

 Here's an example of how you might upload the contents of a `canvas` element to
 Flickr: